A junior suite in The Savoy Hotel London

 In May I turned 40.
 No biggie.
-I dealt with and moved on, but this happy occasion gave me the excuse to spend a night in The Savoy with my girlfriend!
-The Savoy being a luxurious London hotel located along The Strand.
+I dealt with and moved on, but this happy occasion gave me the excuse to spend a night in The Savoy Hotel with my girlfriend!
+The Savoy being a luxurious London hotel located along The Strand – very close to the centre of London.
 We were fortunate to be offered a junior suite upgrade and this is what it was like.

-Shortly afterwards we headed to our room to find our luggage carefully laid out in the room and did the standard rush around the room “discovery dash”.
-In front of us was the room’s foyer/dressing area, to the left the bedroom and to the right the opulent, checkered floored bathroom, with shower and separate claw footed bathtub.
+Shortly afterwards we headed to our room to find our luggage carefully laid out in the room.
+Straight away we did the standard rush around the room “discovery dash”.
+In front of us was the room’s foyer/dressing area.
+To the left the bedroom and to the right the opulent, checkered floored bathroom.
+This has a separate claw footed bathtub.
 What was particularly special, whether it’s done for every guest or not, was the welcome letter from the manager, chocolate cake and nibbles.
 Nice touches that I’ve never experienced anywhere else either.

-So The Savoy lived up to, and surpassed all expectations providing many nice personalised touches.
-I felt very fortuante to be able to stay there for the night as a guest and not just as a curious member of the public popping in for a quick nose around the foyer or ‘Afternoon Tea’ … but that looked lovely too, so I’m sure we’ll go back sometime soon all being well.
+So The Savoy Hotel lived up to, and surpassed all expectations providing many nice personalised touches.
+I felt very fortunate to be able to stay there for the night as a guest.
+Rather than just a curious member of the public popping in for a quick nose around the foyer.
+Or someone just taking ‘Afternoon Tea’ … but that looked lovely too.
+I’m sure we’ll go back sometime soon all being well.

 If you enjoyed reading this post then check out my experience of being the first person to stay in a room in a brand new hotel.
 Or if you fancy staying in a spa town in the wonderful quint city of Bath instead?
 Then check out our post on the MacDonald Spa Hotel.Reading Time: 4 minutes

 You’ve made it all the way down to the bottom of the page!
 If you’ve liked what you’ve read then please consider buying me a coffee to say thanks 🙂 Just click on the button above!